 As with all Florida personal injury cases, the plaintiff dog bite victim has the burden of proof in any cause of action based upon negligence.

 Florida leash laws are in place to keep members of the general public safe.
 In Florida, under the doctrine of negligence per se, a dog owner who violates an existing law geared toward protecting against dog bites and attacks may be presumed negligent.
-For example, if a Florida dog owner allows a dog to roam around a housing development at large or without a leash, the dog owner could be deemed per se negligent and face responsibility for all of the dog bite victim’s injuries and damages.
+For example, if a Florida dog owner allows a dog to roam around a housing development at large or without a leash, a victim could hold the dog owner per se negligent for all of the dog bite victim’s injuries and damages.

 Intentional torts require a specific and intentional act by the defendant dog owner.
 If the dog owner intends for the dog to bite the victim—or provokes the dog to attack or bite the victim—then he may be liable in tort, and the dog bite victim may pursue monetary compensation for injuries and damages.

 Time Limits on Filing Florida Dog Bite Lawsuits